Krishnamohan-Yerrabilli/Software-Engineering/Life-Cycle-models/Software-Phases/5 Maintenance/README.md

 ## (Regression Testing)

 - During maintenance every time you modify the code</br>
-  the code must be re-test to make sure it's not produced </br>
+  and it must be re-test to make sure it's not produced </br>
-  unexpected errors in the future and the defined changes</br>
+  unexpected errors in the future and the evalute the  </br> defined changes work as expected</br>
-  work as expected